emilierp/landmark_rppg/README.md

 ## Notebooks

 The notebooks_landmark folder contains examples of how to use the pipeline with landmarks on the datasets MR_NIRP, LGI_PPGI and UBFC_PHYS.
-It also contains a notebook to compare the results of the pipeline with individual landmarks to the results of the pipeline with multiple landmarks.
 - dataset_inspection.ipynb: Preprocess the data from the public datasets based on thier PPG singal quality.
 - pipeline.ipynb: Example of how to use the pipeline with landmarks on a video.
 - extract_landmarks.ipynb: Example of how to extract landmarks from all videos of a dataset and save the intermediate RGB results.